sdvcrx/dot-vimrc/README.md

 All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

-1. `:BundleClean` to clean up unused plugins
+1. `:NeoBundleClean` to clean up unused plugins
-2. `:BundleInstall` to install newly added plugins
+2. `:NeoBundleInstall` to install newly added plugins
-3. `:BundleInstall!` to upgrade all plugins
+3. `:NeoBundleUpdate` to upgrade all plugins
+4. `:Unite neobundle/install` to install plugins asynchronously in Unite interface.
+5. `:Unite neobundle/update` to update plugins asynchronously in Unite interface.

 Other configurations are also well organized in vimrc.

 ## Known issues

-* Compeletions are not well supported for statically typed languages(c/c++)
-* Snippets are not shown in completions popups
 * May has some conflicts with GVIM